Visit the home of the Singapore Symphonic Orchestra, and immerse yourself in a world of music and passionate performances.

-The grand dames of Singapore's performing arts scene, home to the Singapore Symphony Orchestra (SSO), didn’t start off as a purpose-built theatre.
+The grande dames of Singapore's performing arts scene, home to the Singapore Symphony Orchestra (SSO), didn’t start off as a purpose-built theatre.
 Instead, it was completed in 1862 as a Town Hall with a theatre, but became too small for either function.

 In 1901, it was decided that a memorial hall was to be built to commemorate Queen Victoria, who passed away in January that year, and that the Town Hall would be incorporated into the design of the memorial hall.
 The Victoria Memorial Hall was built next to the Town Hall, the facades were unified in the Palladian architectural style and a clock tower erected to join the two buildings together.
 The Town Hall was renamed Victoria Theatre.
 Today, it stands as an iconic landmark in Singapore’s city centre.

 A new beginning

 In 1979, a gallery was added, the Victoria Memorial Hall was renamed the Victoria Concert Hall and the SSO took up residence there.
 But even grande dames need to constantly renew themselves, evident in the recent renovation that improved acoustics and facilities while preserving façade and heritage elements.